Ski the Pyrenees

 Arties, Val d'Aran

-• The Pyrenees typically don’t see as much snow as some other mountain ranges and, like in the Alps, temperature fluctuations are not uncommon.
+• The Pyrenees typically don’t see as much snow as some other mountain ranges, and like in the Alps, temperature fluctuations are not uncommon.
 By limiting the number of skiers, the guiding team can almost always find untracked snow and usually some powder stashes, but if deep, cold powder is your overriding priority, there might be better places.

 • Runs can be a little shorter than elsewhere, typically around 600m of vertical.
 If you’ve been spending more time at a desk than in the gym, that may not necessarily be a bad thing.